 Generally, the commonly used types of float reels for fishing with float are centerpin reels and spinning reels.
 Some anglers will also use open-face baitcasting reels.

-Centerpin Reels Are Best For Float Fishing In Pennsylvania
+Centerpin Reels Are Best For Float Fishing

 A Centerpin reel is a large round spool that sits on a center pin or post, giving it its name, the Centerpin.
 The Centerpin reel is also commonly called a float reel.

 Centerpin reels are characterized by their extremely high-quality bearings that allow for the free spool of the reel and line as the current pulls the float down the river.
-The angler merely controls the amount of line coming out with slight pressure on the reel if it starts spinning to fast.
+The angler merely controls the speed of line coming out with slight pressure on the reel if it starts spinning to fast.

 Based on about 30 years of experience using Centerpin reels and comparing them to spinning reels and even baitcasting reels, I can honestly say that the Centerpin reel is the best reel for float fishing in any river.

-Spinning Reels For Float Fishing In Pennsylvania
+Spinning Reels For Float Fishing

 Even though the line does not come smoothly off the spinning reel compared to a Centerpin reel, with practice, the spinning reel still maintains a good presentation and long drifts.